frontendninja10/JSS/Notes/2022/JUNE.md

 The then method is executed immediately after your promise is fulfilled with resolve.

 catch is the method used when your promise has been rejected.
 It is executed immediately after a promise's reject method is called.

+# Day 24

+## What is the terminal?

+Terminal is an application that lets you interact with your computer.
+You usually give instructions to your computer through clicking around in applications or typing keys to make things happen.
+Terminal lets you do many of the same things; it’s just more direct.
+You can give clear, structured orders to your computer using the terminal.
+You just have to be patient and willing to try them!

+You can also use Terminal to create, open, and update files, which will save you hours of time if you ever want to become a web developer or designer.
+Sometimes, you may need to interact with files that do not live in your computer but a server.
+Servers do not have screens which means that you may not be able to interact withe the files or codebase using a _GUI_ (Graphic User Interface).

+In order to see where you are at any time within your computer, you can type the command pwd . pwd stands for print working directory.
+"Directory" in the world of computers just means "folder."
+By running this command, we're asking our computer which folder we're in.

+## Navigation

+The ls and cd commands are useful for navigating through your system.